SoloVid/SLVDEngine/README.md

 # SLVDEngine
 JavaScript Engine for SoloVid's Maven

+## Note
+This project is obsolete as it has been superseded by the [SplitTime Engine](https://github.com/SoloVid/SplitTime).

 ## Quick Start
 To get a project running, download the project files.
 Make sure you have [Nodejs](http://nodejs.org/download/).